Smoked Beef Chuck Roast (Pellet Smoker Recipe)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Smoked chuck roast is melt in your mouth delicious!
+Smoked Beef Chuck Roast is melt-in-your-mouth delicious!
 Coat it in a simple dry rub and use your favorite wood pellets to infuse it with flavor.
+Smoking a chuck roast has never been easier!
+The smoking process is perfect for this cut of beef.

-We also have a smoked roast beef with a sweet BBQ crust.
+We also have a smoked roast beef recipe with a sweet BBQ crust.

 Want to use a crockpot instead?
 I’ve got a great roundup of recipes that feature a variety of flavors and uses for whatever you are in the mood for!